The History of The Camarda Bookcase

 in San Juan Capistrano.

-- Books for adults were donated to the Camp Pendleton Marine Base
+- Books for adults were donated to the Camp Pendleton Marine Base to be used to raise money for the wounded

 - Donated parenting and self help books created a library for